Using Norce Commerce Event

 Refine the event settings for Notifications

 Make sure to minimize the risk of noise in the event process, by defining only the rules you need on the event setting.
-If your target system only care about some few product fields, make sure not to listen om other things in the event setting.
+If your target system only care about some few product fields, make sure not to listen to other things in the event setting.
 Read more about Event Settings and the EntityChanged

 property.